PCRE2Project/pcre2/doc/html/README.txt

   to be the end of a line (see above).
 However, the caller of PCRE2 can restrict \R to match only CR, LF, or CRLF.
 You can make this the default by adding --enable-bsr-anycrlf to the "configure" command (bsr = "backslash R").

 .
+In a pattern, the escape sequence \C matches a single code unit, even in a UTF mode.
+This can be dangerous because it breaks up multi-code-unit characters.
+You can build PCRE2 with the use of \C permanently locked out by adding --enable-never-backslash-C (note the upper case C) to the "configure" command.
+When \C is allowed by the library, individual applications can lock it out by calling pcre2_compile() with the PCRE2_NEVER_BACKSLASH_C option.

+.
 PCRE2 has a counter that limits the depth of nesting of parentheses in a pattern.
 This limits the amount of system stack that a pattern uses when it